Thomas Proctor (general)

 In June 1777 Proctor's Continental Artillery Regiment officially became part of the Continental Army.
-He played an important role in the battles of Brandywine and Germantown in 1777 and at Monmouth in 1778.
+He played an important role in the battles of Brandywine and Germantown in 1777.
 He went on the Sullivan Expedition against the Iroquois Nation in 1779.
 His regiment was renamed the 4th Continental Artillery Regiment in August 1779.
 He took guns into action at Bull's Ferry in 1780.
 The hot-tempered Proctor often quarreled with the Pennsylvania civil authorities and this led him to resign from the army in April 1781.

 Proctor served as county sheriff of Philadelphia in 1783–1785 and City Lieutenant of Philadelphia in 1790.
 Secretary of War Henry Knox named him to go on a peace mission in 1791 to the Native American tribes near Lake Erie.
 Proctor was appointed a brigadier general of militia in 1793 and the following year was sent to suppress the Whiskey Rebellion.
 In 1798 he became a major general of militia.
 He died at Philadelphia in March 1806, having outlived his second wife by two years.